nnra6864/Nisualizer/README.md

 # Extending Nisualizer
 Nisualizer is built on top of modular components and utilities, allowing anyone to customize it however they wish.

+## Contributing
+1. Make a fork of Nisualizer
+2. Clone the fork recursively `git clone --recursive https://github.com/YourName/Nisualizer`
+3. Make changes
+4. Create a pull request with detailed description of your contributation

 ## Creating Scenes

 ### Automatic(Recommended)